 4. Can I run electrical and gas in the same trench?

-When electrical conductors are installed in the same trench, it is recommended that the two systems be separated by 12 inches of well-tamped earth or a treated plank.
+For example, Nevada County, CA recommends that the two systems be separated by 12 inches of well-tamped earth or a treated plank.

 Every jurisdiction is going to have slightly different requirements, but below are the guidelines for the underground separation of pipelines and utilities from LA County: